-I am here tonight to provide some context for that pledge.
-I believe our society needs to go much farther than perhaps we can even imagine, to save our planet.
+It is truly an honor to participate in your Earth Sunday.
+Your congregation is already doing so much to focus on environmental responsibility as part of your relationship with the Earth, with God's Creation.
+I am here because our society needs to go so much farther than perhaps we can even imagine, to save our planet.
 We need to go passionately farther, with the same love that emboldens parents who are fighting for their child's life.
-I am here because I think that all of you, both as a congregation and as individuals, are the catalysts for the passion our society urgently needs.
+I am here because I think that you, both as a congregation and as individuals, are the catalysts for the passion our society urgently needs.